Argostoli cruise port - Kefalonia, Greece

 Melissani Cave

-Also located near Sami and Melissani Lake, Drogarati Cave is a spectacular underground cavern known for its impressive stalactites and stalagmites.
+Close to Sami and Melissani Lake, Drogarati is an impressive underground cave filled with stalactites and stalagmites.

 Drogarati Cave Kefalonia